-Demonstration of Conversion of Non used bore well into Artificial Recharge Bore well Program: Participatory Groundwater Management on Kankavati Sandstone Aquifer made with farmers, village Sarpanch and PGWM committee.
+To set demonstration, series of discussion have been made with farmers, village Sarpanch and PGWM committee.
 At primary state, 06 farmers have been selected having different farmland situations.
 Each farm has one none use bore well and another in use for irrigation.
-By diverting rainwater and recharging aquifer through non used bore well, groundwater condition will get improve and that will increase and secure crop production and successively farmer's economy supply based on groundwater resource characteristics
+By diverting rainwater and recharging aquifer through non used bore well, groundwater condition will get improve and that will increase and secure crop production and successively farmer's economy